Drive-through: Walk-up windows

-Some establishments provide a walk-up window instead when a drive-through may not be practical.
-However, the walk-up windows should not be confused with small establishments that customers are lined up for services such as mobile kitchens, kiosks or concession stands.
+Some companies provide a walk-up window instead when a drive-through may not be practical.
+However, the walk-up windows should not be confused with small establishments that customers are lined up for services such as mobile kitchens, kiosks, or concession stands.
 These walk-up windows are value-added services on top of the full services provided inside the stores.

-The walk-up windows generally provide similar customer experience with the drive-throughs by allowing customers to receive services from the exterior of the facilities through a window.
-There are many reasons for the owners to provide such services.
+Since the COVID-19 pandemic an increasing number of restaurants, including bakeries and pizzerias, have introduced sliding windows that are licensed by the local municipality for customer transactions.

 An example is when McDonald's entered a new market in Russia where the majority of families did not own cars, the owners developed the walk-up windows as an alternative.
-Another reason is to have a drive-through experience in the locations that are not feasible to construct a drive-through lane such as in city centers.
 Some establishments may want to use walk-up windows to attract certain customer demographics such as younger customers who need quick service during late night.
 Another reason is to offer extended service hours and maintain a safe environment for employees, such as a bulletproof walk-up window in high-crime areas.

+Horse

+Similar issues can arise in rural areas for people on horseback or in a horse-drawn carriage.
+On 20 July 2013, a woman was fined for taking her horse inside a McDonald's restaurant in Greater Manchester, United Kingdom, after being refused service at the drive-through.
+The horse ended up defecating inside the restaurant which caused distress to other customers.

+Visually impaired

+In May 2016, Scott Magee filed a United States federal class action lawsuit pursuing action against McDonald's due to the company being unwilling to serve people who are visually impaired, when only the drive-through lane is open.